Chandra-MARX/marxs/docs/install.rst

     make distclean
     ./configure --prefix=/path/to/your/instalation/ CFLAGS="-O2 -g -fPIC"
+    make clean
     make
     make install

-I promise that the performance difference is so small, you won't notice it when you run the classic `classic marx`_ version, but it allows the setup process of this python module to compile the interface to use those libraries.
+I promise that the performance difference is so small, you won't notice it when you run the `classic marx`_ version, but it allows the setup process of this python module to compile the interface to use those libraries.

 If you are a developer, you might want to tell git to ignore the local path